About Study Abroad in Jordan

 The Learning Abroad Center offers the Study Abroad in Jordan program in partnership with CET.
 CET and University of Jordan's Office of International Relations jointly provide a cultural and academic support upon arrival.
 CET (both in the US and on-site) offers academic advising and support services.
 The Learning Abroad Center staff and CET's US staff provide pre-departure and post-return support.

-Programming staff who handle excursions, internships, and day-to-day logistics.
+Programming staff handles excursions, internships, and day-to-day logistics.
 They are also trained in emergency prevention and management.
 Have a question about your apartment?
 Need to see a doctor?
 Just want some advice on where to go?
 Programming staff are your best resource.

 Arabic language instructors who are seasoned teachers, hand-picked by CET from either the host university or other institutions.
 Since the program’s curriculum is flexible and unique to CET, all instructors undergo extensive training with the Academic Director before classes begin.
 The faculty who teach your content-based language courses also typically hold a PhD in their field and have experience teaching foreign students.